paxagency/ValidJS/README.md

 6. characters

 ## VFOC
-Provides focusout events to flag inputs that require rules
+Provides focusout events to flag inputs that require rules.
+If a rule is failed the class "error" is added to element.
 ### Options
 1. number
 2. integer